ilias-t/nodejs/readme.md

 Install NPM packages: npm install --save express.
 NPM works with package.json, which is a list of project information and dependencies that can be installed on other computers and servers.

+> We should also add `node_modules` to a `.gitignore` file so it is not checked into git.
+Future developers can just run `npm install` to get the packages listed in `package.json`

 ## Node's API Self-Exploration

 <!--